-Yes No Our Agricultural Education Program and FFA Yes Hold an alumni/sponsor appreciation program at the chapter banquet.
+Yes No Our Agricultural Education Program and FFA Hold an alumni/sponsor appreciation program at the chapter banquet.
 Mail a thank you letter and give an appreciation certificate for their support.
 Sponsor an alumni/sponsor appreciation event.
 Encourage FFA alumni membership for community sponsors.
 Sponsor their trip to the state or national FFA convention.
 Send an annual report with a thank you letter for their support.
 List alumni/sponsors in all news releases, banquet programs and PSAs.
 Give awards at the banquet for outstanding service and support.
 Sponsor them for honorary FFA degrees.
-FFA Members Our Agricultural Education Program and FFA Send a news release with photo for every honor or election.
+FFA Member s Yes No Our Agricultural Education Program and FFA Send a news release with photo for every honor or election.
 Send a news release with photo for each leadership conference attended.
 Send a news release with photo for every competition and fair attended.
 Sponsor FFA alumni membership for all graduating students.
 Sponsor a member's trip to the state or national FFA convention.
 List all members on the banquet program.
 Give as many awards and honors as possible at the chapter banquet.
-Have displays with photos and names of members.
-V V V Check Use of Name Use the spelling, including names. ficial FFA stationary or letterhead. their specific contribution to your event. e words, "thank you."
+Have displays with photos and names of members. \ \ \ Check Use of Name Use th e A Thank You Letter a spelling, including names. fficial FFA stationary or letterhead. their specific contribution to your event. the words, "thank you." the comments you heard on their kindness.
 Hand write the note neatly.
 Use their correct job title in address.
-Enclose any photos of persons at the event Send within one week of event.
+Enclose any photos of persons at the event.
+Send within one week of event.